ZenUml/web-sequence/README.md

 1. `access localhost instead of 127.0.0.1` to allow firebase access

 #### Chrome extension
-1. Update `version` in `extension/manifest.json`
+1. Update `version` in `src/manifest.json`
-1. Zip the `extension` folder
-1. `yarn upload` to upload the extension to Google Web Store
+2. `yarn build` to build the product release
-1. `yarn pub` to publish the extension
+3. `yarn release` to build the Chrome extension
+4. Use the ZenUml extension to the Chrome Browser
+	1. Chrome -> settings -> extensions
+	2. Enable 'Developer Mode'
+	3. Load the unpacked extensions: folder ./extension

 > Optimisation: The #3 step in the shared steps would generate a zip file.
 The #2 step can be omitted if we pass the generated zip file name to the script of `yarn upload` and `yarn pub`.

 ##### Post deployment